The Infected: History

-Infected or The Infected were formed by Nathan Waters aka Nasty Nate, Robert Gunning and Brandon Faukner in 1993.
+Infected or The Infected were formed by Nathan Waters Nasty Nate, Robert Gunning and Brandon Faukner in 1993.
 This was the lineup for the limited release of All the Shit You Hate, recorded in 1994 and 1995.

 "Buff" Mike Nagiec joined to play bass in 1995, and Sean Degan joined as second guitarist later on.
 Faukner left in late 1996, citing creative differences, and Degan was pressed into drumming.
 This lineup released the band's first full-length studio LP, New Defiance and the notable "Alano" show, bootlegs of which are one of the few known live recordings of this version of the band.

 Kevin Davis, former member of several local punk bands, notably Blatherskyte with Nathan Waters, replaced Degan on drums in 1996.
 A few weeks later, Andrew "Andy-Boy" Hibpshman joined as second guitarist, but moved to bass when Naigec decided to quit the band.
 This lineup lasted a year.

 Gunning left the band in 1997, and the band was searching for a replacement guitarist for some time.
 Mark Borders, originally a member of the seminal Berea, Kentucky hardcore punk band Deep 13 eventually joined to play guitar, and the most stable lineup of the band, lasting from 1997 to 2000, was complete.
 The cassette EP Progress in the Downtime, the full-length album Tolerance for Failure, the Floormodeled EP, a split 7" record with local band Redheaded Stepchildren and the second installment of All the Shit You Hate were all produced during this time, along with the band's first cross-country tours and many regional performances.